psousa50/promptbase/blog/blog.md

 - The limited context window size of an LLM
 - Which files need to be changed

 The first problem is related to the size of the codebase.
-If it's to big, it's going to be impossible to fit all the code in the LLM context window.
+If it's too big, it's going to be impossible to fit all the code in the LLM context window.
 Even if we could do that, the cost would probably be too high, due to the large number of tokens used, and the LLM would probably not be able to generate a good solution using all of that amount of code.

 The second problem is related to the first one.
 If it's not a good idea to use the whole codebase, which files should be used?
 The AI needs to know which files are related to the task, and which files are not.